JunchengDong0421/SakanaRM/README.md

 ### Windows Support
-Since Gunicorn does not support Windows, you should use another WSGI server to run the WSGI application (SakanaRM: Django, SakanaCDN: Flask) if you want to [deploy](https://flask.palletsprojects.com/en/2.3.x/deploying/) the system on a Windows system.
+Since Gunicorn does not support Windows, you should use another WSGI server to run the WSGI application (SakanaRM: Django, SakanaStorage: Flask) if you want to [deploy](https://flask.palletsprojects.com/en/2.3.x/deploying/) the system on a Windows system.
 However, if you take the [Pure Personal Use](#pure-personal-use-not-recommended) approach, then you don't have to consider this layer of deployment.
 But, note that Python is not 100% portable between platforms.
 That's why in *SakanaRM/core/views.py*, a line in function *search_result* checks for os names because Windows and Linux use different flags to remove zero padding in formatting datetime strings (see [link](https://stackoverflow.com/questions/9525944/python-datetime-formatting-without-zero-padding/42709606#42709606)).

-### Abandon the CDN Approach
+### Abandon the Paper Storage Approach
-As mentioned above that the server does not require a real CDN service to fully function.
-Considering the personas of users, it is probably better to store papers on the same machine as the server and manage them as media files by Django, rather than creating another service to store and get the files.
+Arguably, it is better to store papers on the same machine as the server and manage them as media files by Django, rather than creating another service to store and get the files, since the paper storage service adds another layer of complexity.
 If you are interested in refactoring the code, feel free to do so and even send a pull request.

 ### Workflow Model & Potential Improvements
 **Part I**: The *Workflow* model is designed to preserve the status of upload and perform tasks.
 It is mapped to a